Dual Diagnosis Treatment Washington, NC

 Dream Provider Care Services - 24.2 miles from Washington, NC

-Dream Provider Care Services is a dual-diagnosis treatment center in Williamston, North Carolina that offers treatment services for substance abuse and mental health disorders that include personality disorders as well as post-partum depression.
+Dream Provider Care Services is a dual diagnosis treatment center in Williamston, North Carolina that provides treatment services for mental health and substance abuse disorders that include personality disorders as well as schizophrenia.

 Address: 1130 Godwin Drive, Williamston, NC 27892 in Martin County